martin-fl/abc/README.md

 ## Writing tests with abc:

 abc currently supports unit tests in `.c` files.
+Tests are functions that will only be compiled and executed when the `abc test` command is invoked.
 Here is what a test in the `src/bar/foo.c` file would look like :
 ```c
 // src/bar/foo.c
 #include "foo.h"